 World Wars, isolated events, terrorism, sickness, famine, and natural life expectancies have left their indelible mark on our hearts during the last century.
-Yet it’s challenging to think of a time in our collective lives where the entire world was grieving.

 As leaders, we are not above reproach – nor are we above suffering.

 Jesus was frank.
 He pulled no punches.
 We will suffer.
 In this life, we will know pain.
 We live in a fallen and broken world.